stwunsch/root_lwtnn/README.md

 cd <this repository>
 git clone https://github.com/lwtnn/lwtnn
 cd lwtnn
-# build lwtnn ;)
+# build lwtnn
 ```

 The project is build using `cmake`, therefore run the following commands.
+Please note, that you have to set up a ROOT environment first, so that the ROOT libraries are found.

 ```
 cd <this repository>